-Born in the Saskatchewan Valley in 1811, son of Pierre Breland, a French-Canadian fur trader, and a Métisse, he moved with his family to Red River around 1828 and took up farming.
-He gradually acquired most of Grant’s property in the St. François Xavier district.
-He received an official grant to this land in 1882.
+Born in the Saskatchewan Valley on 15 June 1811, son of fur trader Pierre Breland (1796-1829) and Marie Louise Josephe Bilidau (c1785-1817), he moved with his family to Red River around 1828 and took up farming.
+He gradually acquired most of Cuthbert Grant’s property in the St. François Xavier district, and received an official grant to this land in 1882.
 Bréland was also active as a free trader and a freighter.

 E. H. Oliver (editor), The Canadian North-West, Its Early Development and Legislative Records, 2 volumes.
 Publications of the Canadian Archives, No. 9, 1914.

 Our First Hundred Years: A History of St. Francois-Xavier Municipality.
 St. Francois-Xavier Municipality Historical Committee, 1980.
 Manitoba Legislative Library, F5648.S234.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.